Bontan Ame: Classic Citrus Pomelo Rice Candy

-It is a classic Japanese seaweed candy widely enjoyed in Japan and available in many supermarkets.
+Kombu Ame is a classic Japanese seaweed candy available in many supermarkets around the country.

 Bontan Ame (ボンタン飴)

-In addition to Kombu Ame, in Japan there is one more famous soft candy similar in shape to caramel cubes, which is a classic Japanese citrus candy called “Bontan Ame (ボンタン飴)”.
+In addition to Kombu Ame, Japan has one more famous soft candy similar in shape to caramel cubes.